Gunfight at the O.K. Corral: Gun battle begins

 Virgil Earp was not expecting a fight.
-Once Behan said that he'd disarmed the Cowboys, Virgil moved Doc's cane to his right hand and shifted the pistol in his waistband from the right side to his left.
-Holliday still concealed the short shotgun under his long jacket.
-Wyatt too was not expecting a fight and put his pistol in his overcoat pocket.
+After Behan said that he had disarmed the Cowboys, Virgil and Wyatt put the pistols they had been holding in their waistband or overcoat pocket.
+Holliday had a short coach gun concealed under his long jacket.

-Billy Clanton and Frank McLaury wore revolvers in holsters on their belts and stood alongside their saddled horses with rifles in their scabbards, possibly in violation of the city ordinance prohibiting carrying weapons in town.
+Billy Clanton and Frank McLaury wore revolvers in holsters on their belts and stood alongside their saddled horses with rifles in their scabbards conversing with a unknown man, purported to be Calico Jones, possibly in violation of the city ordinance prohibiting carrying weapons in town.

 When Virgil saw the Cowboys, he testified, he immediately commanded the Cowboys to "Throw up your hands, I want your guns!"
 Wyatt said Virgil told the Cowboys, "Throw up your hands; I have come to disarm you!"
-Virgil and Wyatt both testified they saw Frank McLaury and Billy Clanton draw and cock their single action six shot revolvers.
+Virgil and Wyatt both testified they saw Frank McLaury and Billy Clanton draw and cock their single action six shot revolvers as Calico Jones escaped down an adjacent alley back towards The O.K.
+Corral.
 Virgil yelled: "Hold!
 I don't mean that!" or "Hold on, I don't want that!"

 Jeff Morey, who served as the historical consultant on the film Tombstone, compared testimony by partisan and neutral witnesses and came to the conclusion that the Earps described the situation accurately.

 Who started shooting first is not certain; accounts by both participants and eyewitnesses are contradictory.
 The smoke from the black powder used in the weapons added to the confusion of the gunfight in the narrow space.
 Those loyal to one side or the other told conflicting stories, and independent eyewitnesses who did not know the participants by sight were unable to say for certain who shot first.
 The six or seven men with guns fired about 30 shots in around 30 seconds.